isomerpages/moe-sembawangsec/_announcement/Secondary One Registration/Important Information for Students and Parents.md

 Please bring along the following for the first day of school:

-*   Student Handbook
-*   Writing Materials
+1. Writing Materials
-*   Story book
+2. Story book
-*   Water Bottle
+3. Water Bottle

-**Lesson Timetables**

-Lesson timetables will be available for all classes on the school website by 30 December 2022.
-Please note that we follow an odd-even timetabling system for our lessons.
-You will follow the timetable for your class from 6 January 2023.

 **Secondary level School Smart Card (SSC)**

-*   Please be informed that all students entering Secondary One in Jan 2023 will be issued with a new Secondary level School Smart Card (SSC).
+*   Please be informed that all students entering Secondary One in Jan 2024 will be issued with a new Secondary level School Smart Card (SSC).
-*   While Secondary One Students are waiting for their Secondary level SSCs to be ready, they can continue to use their Primary level SSCs for concessionary travel till end April 2023.
+*   While Secondary One Students are waiting for their Secondary level SSCs to be ready, they can continue to use their Primary level SSCs for concessionary travel till end April 2024.
 Students can still purchase the Bus Concession Pass (BCP) using their Primary level SSCs, but they would need to purchase the BCP for Secondary School students.